goatcorp/FFXIVQuickLauncher/README.md

 * Discord Rich Presence
 * Fast in-game market board price checks
 * Chat filtering
+* Chat bridge to Discord
-* Discord notifications for Duty Finder, chat and fates
+* Discord notifications for Duty Finder, fates, retainer sales, etc.

 Check the settings page and use the /xlhelp command in-game to see available commands.

 ## How to install

 [Download the latest release from the releases](https://github.com/goaaats/FFXIVQuickLauncher/releases/latest) page, unzip it into any folder you can easily access it and launch XIVLauncher.exe - then just follow the instructions!

+## Plugin API

+To make your own in-game plugins for XIVLauncher, check out the [API documentation](https://goaaats.github.io/Dalamud/api/index.html).

+As an example, check out the [market board plugin](https://github.com/goaaats/Dalamud.MbPlugin).

+Compiled plugins go into the ``%AppData%\XIVLauncher\ingameplugins`` folder.

 ## Any questions?